 The PCI Local Bus Specification, Rev 2.2 (www.pcisig.com) introduces the concept of message signalled interrupts.
-Intel processors and chipsets with this capability currently include the Pentium 4 and Intel Xeon processors.
 As the specification indicates:

 "Message signalled interrupts (MSI) is an optional feature that enables PCI devices to request service by writing a system-specified message to a system-specified address (PCI DWORD memory write transaction).
 The transaction address specifies the message destination while the transaction data specifies the message.
-System software is expected to initialize the message destination and message during device configuration, allocating one or more non-shared messages to each MSI capable function."
+System software is expected to initialize the message destination and message during device configuration, allocating one or more nonshared messages to each MSI capable function."